Philipp Gschwandtner: Career

 Philipp Gschwandtner played his first international race in July 2004 at the World Junior Championships in his hometown of Rettenbach.
 He finished 16th place in the slalom and in combination, and ranked 24th in the giant slalom and 38th in the super-G. After three FIS races, he started in late August for the first time in the World Cup, but still could not win World Cup points.
 In the 2005 season, he played exclusively in FIS races in which he, on 2 July, in the slalom events in Marbachegg was the first among the top ten, and the World Junior Championships in Nové Mesto na Moravě, where he worked in all competitions under the fastest 30 and went as the best result achieved rank 21 in the combination.

 In the World Junior Championships 2006, he came in the 22nd Rank in the super-G. In August and September of that year, he again took part in several World Cup races and received for the first time points.
-His best finish was 17th place in the slalom in saddle on 26 August, which he in the | was Grass Skiing World Cup 2006 Season 2006 ranked 31 in the standings.
+His best finish was 17th place in the slalom in saddle on 26 August; in Grass Skiing World Cup 2006 Season 2006 he ranked 31st in the standings.
 In the 2007 season Gschwandtner reached on August 26 with number ten in the second slalom of saddle his best World Cup result, the day before, he had already occupied the twelfth.
 Still, he could improve in the standings from the previous year only slightly and he was ranked 28th.
 In the World Junior Championships 2007, he went to ninth in the giant slalom and in the twelfth ranked 15th in super combined.
-In the Next Season Gschwandtner, in his FIS races, repeatedly ranked among the Top Ten in the World Cup, but only two go into the top 20, which he finished in 27th place overall.
+In the following season, Gschwandtner, in his FIS races, repeatedly ranked among the Top Ten in the World Cup, but only two go into the top 20, which he finished in 27th place overall.
 He achieved good results at the World Junior Championships 2008 in Rieden, Switzerland In the super-G, he went to coincide with the Czechs Lukáš Kolouch at number six and in the super-combined in seventh place.
 In the slalom, he coincided with his brother in eighth place in the giant slalom and in eleventh.